dragonpilee/Epileptic-Seizure-Detection-System/README.md

 ## 🙏 Acknowledgements

-- Alan Cyril Sunny for contributions and support.
+- Sandra Anna Joshy for contributions and support.
 - Bonn University for the EEG dataset.
 - Contributors to open-source libraries and frameworks.
 - Research studies and literature sources for valuable insights.